 What emerging trends are changing library services?
 What does a connected world of “continuous computing” mean for 21st Century libraries.
-This presentation provides a roadmap toward becoming the Hyperlinked Library: transparent, participatory, playful, user-centered and human, while still grounded in our foundations and values.
+This paper and presentation provides a roadmap toward becoming the Hyperlinked Library: transparent, participatory, playful, user-centered and human, while still grounded in our foundations and values.

 About the Hyperlinked Library: